rdragon/bon/README.md

 - Any class, struct or interface decorated with the `[BonObject]` attribute
 - Enums

+### OnDeserialized
+If you give a class or struct a public method called OnDeserialized that doesn't accept any parameters then this method will be called directly after deserialization.

 ## Attributes
 Serialization is controlled trough the use of the following attributes.